leshnabalara/click/docs/bashcomplete.rst

-Generally, the shell completion support will complete commands, options, and any option or argument values where the type is :class:`click.Choice`.
+Generally, the shell completion support will complete commands, options, and any option or argument values where the type is :class:`click.Choice`, :class:`click.File`, or :class:`click.Path`.
 Options are only listed if at least a dash has been entered.

 .. code-block:: text